PURELY FOR YOUR INTEREST, THE FOLLOWING WERE TRAVEL AUTHORS ATTENDING OUR PREVIOUS EVENT IN ENGLAND CALLED THE "ADVENTURE OVERLAND SHOW".

 Not your average biker/photographer/sailor, entrepreneur Neil likes to do life a little bit differently to others, and this book – which started life as an experiment more than anything else – is testimony to that.

-at with fellow overlander Ian Coates, he quit his job three weeks later to embark on a journey which has taken thirty years to come about.
+After an inspiring chat with fellow overlander Ian Coates, he quit his job three weeks later to embark on a journey which has taken thirty years to come about.
 And write a book about it.

 Written by a biker from the seat of a car with everyone else in between be they in a campervan or backpacking, there’s something here for everyone visiting the Land of the Long White Cloud.
 And on top of all that, it’s even got some funny moments in which will have you sniggering while you read it on the flight from the UK to NZ.
 And all on a budget of under £4000!